quantiacs/documentation/en/source/quick_start/quick_start.md

 ```

-### Example for futures
+### A basic example for futures

-> Strategy idea.
-The current day's price minus the previous day's price for futures.
-We take the resulting changes as the weights of assets in the portfolio.
+Here we apply the same idea to futures contracts.

 ```python
 import qnt.data as qndata